This post may contain affiliate links. Please see our disclosure policy.

 Learn more about the benefits of cinnamon essential oil.

-Rosemary acts as a natural preservative and adds shelf-life to this product when added in.
+Rosemary acts as a natural preservative and adds shelf-life to this product.
 This essential oil also has cleansing and purifying properties that can help to keep germs away.

 Having this spray in the diaper bag will come in handy, mama!
 Use it to spray down the diaper changing table, toys that fall on the ground, high chairs, tabletops at the restaurant, or in public restrooms.